 Figuring out your sexual orientation is a big step in your life.
-You may have known for years that you are attracted to more than one gender, but were afraid to admit it to yourself and to other people.
+You may have known for years that you are attracted to more than one gender, but you were afraid to admit it to yourself and to your family and friends.
 Or, perhaps you've only just realized that you are attracted to more types of people than you had previously thought.
-Whether you are just figuring out your sexuality, or have known for years but weren’t comfortable with coming out to your family and friends, you may be feeling a little bit lost as to where to being when you decide to come out as bisexual.
+Whether you are just figuring out your sexuality or you have known it for years, you may be feeling a little bit lost as to how to come out as bisexual.

 Wanting to be loved and accepted for everything you are is a common feeling, but bisexuals often feel conflicted about whether they should let the people in their lives know about their sexual orientation.
-Because bisexuals are often less visible than other people within the LGBT+ community, it can feel especially important to make your identity known, but it could also feel less intimidating to simply stay in the closet if you know you can pass as straight or gay.
-Here are some tips for becoming more comfortable with your bisexuality and for coming out, if you choose to.
+Because bisexuals are often less visible than other people within the LGBT+ community, it can feel especially important to make your identity known.
+On the other hand, it could also feel less intimidating to simply stay in the closet if you know you can pass as straight or gay.
+Here are some tips for becoming more comfortable with your bisexuality and for coming out, if you choose to do so.